StockNews.com Begins Coverage on WidePoint (NYSEAMERICAN:WYY)

-StockNews.com began coverage on shares of WidePoint (NYSEAMERICAN:WYY – Free Report) in a research note issued to investors on Friday.
-The brokerage issued a sell rating on the technology company’s stock.
+StockNews.com initiated coverage on shares of WidePoint (NYSEAMERICAN:WYY – Free Report) in a research note issued to investors on Tuesday morning.
+The firm issued a sell rating on the technology company’s stock.

 WidePoint (NYSEAMERICAN:WYY – Free Report) last released its earnings results on Monday, May 15th.
 The technology company reported ($0.11) earnings per share (EPS) for the quarter.
 The firm had revenue of $25.27 million during the quarter.
 WidePoint had a positive return on equity of 2.98% and a negative net margin of 16.03%.